DaisyDogs07/FileSystem/README.md

-## The Linux File System
+## The Linux File System in C++

 ```
 npm i github:DaisyDogs07/FileSystem
 ```

-FileSystem.h can be used on it's own so you can embed it into your own code
+FileSystem.h can be used on its own to embed into your own code

 Sadly this is only available in Linux